Nothin' Like You

 "Nothin' Like You" is a song recorded by American country music duo Dan + Shay for their debut studio album, Where It All Began (2014).
 The song was written by both group members along with Chris DeStefano and Ashley Gorley.

 "Nothin' Like You" reached number one on the Billboard Country Airplay chart, giving the duo their first number-one country hit in their career.
 It also peaked at numbers five and 51 on both the Hot Country Songs and Hot 100 charts respectively.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 318,000 copies as of May 2016.
+The song was certified double platinum by the Recording Industry Association of America (RIAA), and has sold 318,000 copies as of May 2016.
 It also charted in Canada, reaching number four on the Canada Country chart and number 72 on the Canadian Hot 100 chart.
-It garnered a Gold certification from Music Canada, denoting sales of over 40,000 units in that country.
+It garnered a platinum certification from Music Canada, denoting sales of over 80,000 units in that country.

-An accompanying music video for the song, directed by Patrick Tracy, features the duo and highlights rescue dogs, a passion close to the duo’s hearts.
+An accompanying music video for the song, directed by Patrick Tracy, features the duo and highlights rescue dogs, a passion close to the duo's hearts.